Exception.h File Reference

 Defines a block containing code for handling any exception thrown in the TRY block.

-An ELSE block catches any exception type not already catched in a previous CATCH block.
+An ELSE block catches any exception type not already caught in a previous CATCH block.

 ◆ FINALLY